by CSyphrett, Martin Maenza and Doc Quantum

 Above, the sound of thunderous crashes and breaking wood echoed through the tower.
 Then, a distinct thump-thump emanated from the stairs.
 The lizard that had pursued Belmont tumbled down the stairs lifelessly, its purple hide marred by bloody gashes.

 The remaining lizard flung Abby away with a deafening roar, causing her to lose her balance and land on the cold floor.
-As she scrambled to her feet, she noticed it making its way up the stairs, chasing after the elusive Belmont.
-A brief thought crossed her mind, contemplating whether she should shout out a warning.
-However, doing so might alert Vlad Tepes to their presence, and the ongoing battle was already creating enough commotion.
+As she scrambled to her feet, she watched as it made its way up the stairs, chasing after Belmont.
+She briefly contemplated whether she should shout out a warning, but decided against it; doing so might alert Vlad Tepes to their presence, and the ongoing battle was already creating enough commotion.

-I have to see if I can help Simon!
-Abby resolved, her determination fueling her actions as she steadily ascended the stairs.
+I have to help him!
+Abby resolved, determination fueling her actions as she started toward the staircase.
 Another deafening crack resonated from above.
 Just as Abby reached the bottom step, the beast was hurled back down, colliding with the broken body of its fallen counterpart.
-In a blaze of flames, it disintegrated into a cloud of smoke.
+In a blaze of flames, they both disintegrated into a cloud of smoke.

 A sickening feeling churned in Abby’s stomach, but she steeled herself and pressed on.
 The odor reminded her of brimstone.
-Determined not to let fear consume her, Abby continued her ascent, her will unwavering.
+Determined not to let fear consume her, Abby continued her ascent.